UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 Now zigbee is ready listening for pairing devices.

 ### Example with lidl sensors
-For this use we must install the lidl home app on the mobile phone.
-Once the app has been installed  we paired the gateway and then we paired the device to the gateway, all these from app.
+For this use we should install the lidl home app on the mobile phone.
+Once the app has been installed,  we paired the gateway and then we paired the device to the gateway, all these from app.

 If it has worked successfully, you will see something like:
 {{<shell>}}